-How the National Measurement Office contributes to international legal metrology and who to contact.
+How the National Measurement and Regulation Office contributes to international legal metrology and who to contact.

-The National Measurement Office (NMO) co-ordinates input into international forums including the International Organization of Legal Metrology (OIML) and the European Cooperation in Legal Metrology(WELMEC).
+The National Measurement and Regulation Office (NMRO) co-ordinates input into international forums including the International Organization of Legal Metrology (OIML) and the European Cooperation in Legal Metrology(WELMEC).

 Read the latest OIML bulletins to understand more about the work of OIML.